-If you have just three days in Buenos Aires, you should still be able to cover these sights, compressing the itinerary into busier days.
+If you have just 3 days in Buenos Aires, you should still be able to cover these sights, compressing this 4-day itinerary into busier days.
 Conversely, if you spend longer in the city, you can take a more leisurely approach.

 DAY 1: PLAZA DE MAYO & DOWNTOWN

-The first item on our Buenos Aires itinerary is the city’s historic Plaza de Mayo and the busy downtown area.
+Start your 4 days in Buenos Aires itinerary by visiting the city’s historic Plaza de Mayo and the busy downtown area.

 PLAZA DE MAYO

 Begin your day in Plaza de Mayo, the beating heart of Buenos Aires.
 Surrounded on three sides by iconic buildings – the Catedral Metropolitana, the Cabildo and the Casa Rosada – this is a great place to start to get to know the city and its history.